Nîmes, France Guide

 Day Trips

-Approximately 30 minutes by train or car from Nîmes.
+Approximately 45 minutes by car from Nîmes.
 Marvel at the Pont du Gard, a magnificent Roman aqueduct and a UNESCO World Heritage site.
 This impressive feat of engineering is a testament to Roman ingenuity.
 Explore the surrounding area, hike along the Gardon River, and learn about the history of this iconic landmark.

 Approximately 30 minutes by car from Nîmes.
 Experience the wild beauty of the Camargue in Saintes-Maries-de-la-Mer, a charming seaside town.
 Known for its white horses, black bulls, and pink flamingos, the Camargue is a unique natural landscape.
 Visit the fortified church, relax on the beach, and enjoy the vibrant Gypsy culture of this coastal town.

 Approximately 1 hour 15 minutes by car from Nîmes.
-Montpellier
+Avignon

 Travel Time